natebellanger10/ClimbingProject/README.md

 - Now that the linked services are completed, you will need datasets to tell what the data contains.

-- Select the pencil icon (Author) in the left hand side menu
+- Select the pencil icon (Author) in the left hand side menu.

 <kbd> ![Pencil Icon](https://user-images.githubusercontent.com/61860904/107557587-0b5fe600-6b97-11eb-88f5-d96c5b78ead9.PNG) </kbd>

-- Select the three dots beside Datasets and choose "New Dataset"
+- Select the three dots beside Datasets and choose "New Dataset".

 <kbd> ![New Dataset](https://user-images.githubusercontent.com/61860904/107562800-83c9a580-6b9d-11eb-822e-99e67e153dc7.PNG) </kbd>